ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> heat_flux_x = heat_flux.x
     >>> heat_flux_x.get_data_at_field()

-Other components can be queried accordingly.
-For more details, see :ref:`ref_api_result_data`.
+You can query other components accordingly.
+For more informations, see :ref:`ref_api_result_data`.

 Electric field
 --------------
-The :class:`ElectricField <ansys.dpf.post.electric_results.ElectricField>`
+You can access the :class:`ElectricField <ansys.dpf.post.electric_results.ElectricField>`
-result object can be obtained with the following:
+result object with:

 .. code:: python